 “Subsequently, while it’ll always be a challenge to break companies out of their traditional methods, there is now an acceptance of what we do in the marketplace.”

-Much of this acceptance derives from the Company’s ability to instil a strong sense of indigenousness into its operations, finding a right mix within the workforce to ensure long-term sustainability and wider social enrichment from a skills development perspective.
+Much of this acceptance derives from the ability of African Underground Mining Services to instil a strong sense of indigenousness into its operations, finding a right mix within the workforce to ensure long-term sustainability and wider social enrichment from a skills development perspective.

-Such a philosophy can be attributed to AUMS’ early successes in Ghana, and is now being replicated in each new project undertaken; especially in Burkina Faso where one of its flagship projects continues to go from strength to strength.
+Such a philosophy can be attributed to the early successes of African Underground Mining Services in Ghana, and is now being replicated in each new project undertaken; especially in Burkina Faso where one of its flagship projects continues to go from strength to strength.

 “The Yaramoko mine in Burkina Faso is a Roxgold operation, part of an exciting, Greenfields complex which represents their first operation in Africa.
 We have been contracted to establish and operate the underground operations, in close cooperation with the client, which has been a real success story for the whole team collectively.